Free ticketed event

 Kevin P. Drees is the Engineering Librarian at Oklahoma State University – Stillwater where he has been employed since 2002.
 He received his B.S. in Mechanical Engineering from the University of Kansas and an M.L.S. from Emporia State University.
 He serves on the Publications and Mentoring Committees in the Engineering Libraries Division of the American Society for Engineering Education (ASEE).

-As part of a NSF project, Wise Guys & Gals—Boys and Girls as WISEngineering STEM Learners, we have a developed an open source learning environment, WISEngineering, as well as 15 STEM activities in the environment that feature engineering design and STEM careers.
+As part of a NSF project, Wise Guys & Gals—Boys and Girls as WISEngineering STEM Learners, we have a developed an open-source learning environment, WISEngineering, as well as 15 STEM activities in the environment that feature engineering design and STEM careers.
 The activities have a virtual component, hands-on construction, and reflection following testing and evaluation of the STEM design projects.
-WISEngineering is accessible from computers and tablets and has many attractive features for Learners as well as for Facilitators.
-A link shows the range of activities and many embedded feature ... (continued)
+WISEngineering is accessible from computers and tablets and has many attractive features for learners as well as for facilitators.
+A link shows the range of activities and many embedded features ... (continued)

 Dr. M. David Burghardt P.E.

 Dr. M. David Burghardt is Professor Engineering and Co-director of the Center for STEM Research, which he created in 1990.
 He has published twelve text books in engineering and engineering/technology education and is the author of numerous papers.
 He created and teaches a course in Children’s Engineering in the MA in STEM and created and directs the BA in STEM for elementary school teachers at Hofstra.
 He has been the PI or co-PI on many NSF projects and is currently the PI on Wise Guys & Gals—Boys & Girls as WISEngineering STEM Learners (WGG) (NSF 1422436).
 He is former Chair of Engin ... (continued)